-\subsection{2.
-Entanglement area law of the solution of the generalized replica master equation}
+\subsection{Entanglement area law of the solution of the generalized replica master equation}

-As introduced in the main text, the dissipative nature of the GRME~\eqref{eq:replicaME} leads to an area law of the bipartite entanglement entropy of $\varrho(\Theta,T)$ for all propagation time $T$, allowing for scaling the TEBD algorithm to large replica number and for long evolution time.
-Useful insights can be drawn from discretizing the GRME \eqref{eq:replicaME} in terms of the two-replica gates $V_{\alpha,\alpha+1}(dt)$, cf. Eq.~\eqref{eq:TEBD}, wherein the inter-replica correlation is solely established by the collective jump $\propto J^{(\alpha+1)}\varrho J^{(\alpha)\dag}$.
+As introduced in the main text, the dissipative nature of the GRME [cf. Eq.~\eqref{eq:replicaME} of the main text] leads to an area law of the bipartite entanglement entropy of $\varrho(\Theta,T)$ for all propagation time $T$, allowing for scaling the TEBD algorithm to large replica number and for long evolution time.
+Useful insights can be drawn from discretizing the GRME \eqref{eq:replicaME} in terms of the two-replica gates $V_{\alpha,\alpha+1}(dt)$, cf. Eq.~\eqref{eq:TEBD} of the main text, wherein the inter-replica correlation is solely established by the collective jump $\propto J^{(\alpha+1)}\varrho J^{(\alpha)\dag}$.
 Such jump \emph{annihilate excitations} of both replicas $\alpha$ and $\alpha+1$, and complete de-excitation of the replicas removes all entanglement across their bond.
 Thus, the collective jump serves a dual role—it both establishes inter-replica entanglement and simultaneously suppresses entanglement growth.
 Such feature is in stark contrast to the conventional unitary two-site gates, $\propto -i[H^{(\alpha,\alpha+1)},\varrho]$, which continuously drive entanglement growth.
 While a rigorous mathematical proof of the resultant entanglement area law is beyond the scope of this work, we present below compelling numerical evidence supporting its validity.

-To this end, we choose a sufficiently large truncation bond dimension $\chi$ for the MPS~\eqref{eq:MPS_replica} in our TEBD propagation, ensuring that the bipartite entanglement entropy $S_{\beta,\beta+1}(T)$ across each bond $(\beta,\beta+1)$ can be computed numerically exactly throughout the evolution.
+To this end, we choose a sufficiently large truncation bond dimension $\chi$ for the MPS Eq.~\eqref{eq:MPS_replica} in our TEBD propagation, ensuring that the bipartite entanglement entropy $S_{\beta,\beta+1}(T)$ across each bond $(\beta,\beta+1)$ can be computed numerically exactly throughout the evolution.
 We define the maximum entropy among all bonds, $S(m,T)=\max_\beta S_{\beta,\beta+1}(T)$, which can in principle be dependent on the lattice size (i.e., the replica number) $m+2$ and the evolution time $T$.
 The area law, however, entails that $S(m,T)$ does not scale with the lattice size for all evolution time.